icodejsx/icodejsx/README.md

 - 💻  I enjoy solving complex problems and fixing technical issues.
 - 🚀  I’m currently looking for a Job as a Frontend Developer.
 - 👥  I’m looking to collaborate with people with Amazing Ideas.
-- 🎵  I'm a music lover.
+- 🎵  I'm a music lover
 - 🎮  I love to play Games too (Pes)
 <br/>